Kenny Lövingsson

-Rolf Kenny Lövingsson (born 8 October 1945) is a Swedish businessman, lobbyist and sportsman who served as chairman and president of the Swedish Basketball Federation from 1992 to 1996.
-He established the Swedish Basketball League (SBL) in 1992.
+Rolf Kenny Lövingsson (born 8 October 1945) is a Swedish businessman, lobbyist and sportsman who served as chairman and president of the Swedish Basketball Federation from 1992 to 1996 and established the Swedish Basketball League (SBL) in 1992.

 Lövingsson was born in Solna.
 At the age of 15, he began competing in sports at the national level, ultimately winning the Swedish Youth Championship.
-From 1992 to 1996, he served as chairman of the Swedish Basketball Federation, during which the Swedish Basketball League (SBL) was established in 1992.
+He served as chairman of the Swedish Basketball Federation from 1992 to 1996, during which the Swedish Basketball League (SBL) was established in 1992.

+He held senior roles within various information technology companies and consultancy firms.
 As vice-chairman of Kreab Worldwide, he and his associates gained significant influence during the Bildt Cabinet, managing government public relations and lobbying initiatives.
-He has also held various positions within the Ministry of Culture and served as Commissioner for Sports, Recreation, and Cultural Affairs from 1999 to 2007.
+He has also held various positions within Västervik municipality and served as Commissioner for Sports, Recreation, and Cultural Affairs from 1999 to 2007.

 Early life (1945–1970)

-Rolf Kenny Lövingsson was born on 8 October 1945 at his family's estate, Löviskahuset in Solna, Stockholm County.
-His father, Axel Erland Lövingsson, was a military intelligence official, diplomat and business executive who had served as permanent secretary of the consul general to the Kingdom of Siam, Axel Ax:son Johnson.
-His mother, Lilly Lövingsson (née Lundbäck), was secretary-general of the Governorate Offices.
+Rolf Kenny Lövingsson was born on 8 October 1945 at his family's estate in Solna, Stockholm County.
+His father, Axel Erland Lövingsson, was a military intelligence official and foreman who had been a close associate of Axel Ax:son Johnson.
+His mother, Lilly Berty Elisabeth Lövingsson (née Lundbäck), was a chief secretary.